christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

-:   The TrueLicense version to depend upon.
+:   The TrueLicense version to use.

     &nbsp;